Robin Goldberg met Virgil Keller the night that Robin graduated from Hodges University.

 Content Warning: Depictions of Severe Depression, Attempted Assault, and Drug Use

-Robin looked down at the watch on her wrist.
-The timepiece had been her mother’s.
-It wasn’t even close to midnight yet.
+Robin looked down at her silver watch.
+It wasn’t even close to midnight.

 Robin was standing thigh deep in the blissfully warm water of the northeast pool, and she was regretting her decision to come out.
-The water was rippling in syncopated rhythm to the music.
-The psychedelic pool was like treading in a spiritual projection of the 60s given life, but Robin couldn’t convince herself that this warmth or beauty or lust was something she was experiencing.
-All of her senses were as out of tune as if they were a bad radio reception of someone else’s memories.
+The water was rippling in syncopated rhythm to the music, but Robin couldn’t convince herself that this warmth or beauty or lust was something she was experiencing.
+All of her senses were as out of tune as a bad radio reception of someone else’s memories.
 The only external stimuli that Robin couldn’t ignore was the bass thudding against her chest.

 Before Robin lost her hearing, slipping gradually from partial loss when she was thirteen to total deafness before her sixteenth birthday, Robin had loved music.
-Music had been the only thing she’d liked at Temple.
-Robin had never felt God the way her parents or her Rabbi had promised she would.
-She prayed, she meditated, her essence screamed into the void, and nothing ever spoke back.
-There was, however, something about song.
+Music had been the only part of worship that she’d connected with at temple.
+Robin had never felt God the way her parents or her rabbi had promised she would.
+Robin prayed, she meditated, her essence screamed into the void, but nothing and no one ever spoke back.
+There was, however, song.

 Robin’s first substantive questions as a child were about music.

-How did music make her feel the way it did?
-How was her voice so able to move others?
-By the time Robin was a teenager and her hearing was starting to vanish, answering those existential questions became one of the few things that mattered.
-Robin was accepting that it was a matter of time before this magic left her life for good.
+By the time Robin was a teenager and her hearing was starting to vanish, Robin was accepting that it was a matter of time before this magic left her life for good.
 She wanted to know what was that missing spark between the sound waves and her eardrums.
 What was happening inside of Robin that made her feel like maybe she had a soul after all?
 What else was music touching in this profound of a way?